djunamay/apoe4myelin/README.md

     └───Figure_4
 ```
 3. download necessary [data](https://osf.io/uyczk/) from OSF into a local directory named /data.
 This directory includes the following files:
+# check that all of these are uploaded on OSF; if not - upload
 | Data File                                                     | Description / Origin                                                                                                                                                                                                         |
 |---------------------------------------------------------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | pathway_databases/GO_Biological_Process_2018.txt              | from mayaan lab  [here](https://maayanlab.cloud/Enrichr/#libraries)                                                                                                                                                          |